the

 directory:

-manipulate a page's access control list
+manipulate the access control list of a page

 html2koi.py